What your HOA can and can't do under Iowa law — with exact statute citations.

 Iowa Code §564A.7 (solar access easements) [LOW CONFIDENCE on HOA applicability]; Iowa Code §564A.8 (local government authority to ban HOA solar restrictions)Iowa Code Chapter 499C provides additional records access and transparency provisions for unit owners associations.
 If your HOA falls under Chapter 499C, you may have stronger records access rights than under Chapter 504 alone.
 Check your governing documents and HOA formation documents to determine whether your association is organized under Chapter 499C.

-Iowa Code Chapter 499C (Unit Owners Associations)These activities are protected by Iowa state law.
+Iowa Code §504.614 (member liability for dues, assessments, fees)These activities are protected by Iowa state law.
 Any HOA rule or fine that prohibits these things is unenforceable.

 This is the required process under Iowa law.
 If your HOA skipped any step, the fine may be procedurally defective.
 Steps marked ⚠️ are the ones HOAs most commonly skip.